fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <img style="float: center;" src="/images/ambrym.png">

 Comparison of X, C and L band data of the 2018 Ambrym dike intrusion and submarine eruption.
 The coherence of Sentinel-1 data during the eruption is almost zero due to the 2 m of line-of-sight displacement exceeding the deformation gradient of 2pi radians per pixel required to sustain coherence.
 Therefore L-band data provides the best deformation measurements from InSAR due to its longer wavelength and smaller pixel size.
 However, the L-band azimuth offsets are corrupted by dispersive ionospheric streaks while azimuth offsets calculated from high resolution stripmap X-band data (2 m/pixel) are not affected by these effects due to their smaller wavelength and nicely show the along-track displacement resulting from the dike opening.
 The conclusion is that complex eruptions under difficult environmental conditions like tropical rainforest require to use multiplatform SAR data.
+Data from [Tara Shreve's excellent paper](https://www.nature.com/articles/s41598-019-55141-7) on this outstanding event.

 <img style="float: center;" src="/images/pichilemu_wr.jpg" width="500">